frederickw082922/lockdown_readthedocs/docs/source/remediate/rem-getting-started.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is the most basic way to make the change.
 The file has all of the available variables along with comments on what task the variable is for, a description on what the variable is, and
 the formatting for the value in the variable.
+Just update the values as needed

 Extra-Vars
 ~~~~~~~~~~